Kirkoswald, Cumbria & The Lake District

 Broadband / WiFi

-Impressive one bedroom accommodation located in the northern Eden Valley, ideal for a romantic break at any time.
+Impressive second floor one bedroom accommodation located in the northern Eden Valley, ideal for a romantic break at any time.
 Set in in an elevated position with superb views over the surrounding country side.

 Staffield Hall is an impressive, Victorian manor house, originally built in 1848 for the beautiful bride Lady Jane Aglionby and occupies a magnificent elevated setting with superb views over the surrounding countryside of the Eden Valley.